 As a supervisor trains, he/she gains greater insight and expertise on the procedure or process he/she are training.
 Consequently, he/she is better qualified to supervise for safety and more confidently manage accountability.
 Workers will more likely perceive their supervisors as competent and knowledgeable in safety as well as other operations.
 "Hey, I can't get away with anything."
 Isn't this a perceived consequence that shapes employee behaviors?

 As a supervisor, your employer may assign training responsibilities to you.
 If you train, or delegate the training to another person in your department, it's important to incorporate safety into the training.
-Initial safety orientation should occur when a new worker is hired, and more specific safety training must take place prior to the worker starting any job that exposes him or her to a safety hazard.
+Initial safety orientation should occur when new workers are hired, and more specific safety training must take place prior to workers starting any job that exposes them to a safety hazard.

 It's important that your company educates new workers about your safety standards and expectations immediately after being hired.
 Two primary reasons new employees require initial safety orientation are associated with the concepts of common sense and corporate culture.

 Safety meetings or "tailgate" meetings can be a great time to do some safety training.
-It doesn't have to be long, just impactful!
+It doesn't have to be long, just relevant!

 One mistake a supervisor may make is to assume that a new worker has common sense about workplace safety.
 Webster's dictionary states that common sense is the "ability to make sound judgments."